at the Lab School

 Every subject area is taught in a developmentally appropriate way respecting the salient characteristics of both the age group and the individuals in the class.

-In Language Arts, our students develop knowledge and skills in the areas of reading, writing, speaking, and listening.
-Students access, comprehend, interpret, analyze, evaluate, and respond to language through reading; communicate effectively as speakers and writers; and listen in an informing,empathetic, and critical manner.
+In Language Arts, students access, comprehend, interpret, analyze, evaluate, and respond to language through reading; communicate effectively as speakers and writers; and listen and respond in an informing, empathetic, and critical manner.

-In Mathematics, our students value mathematics and its usefulness is everyday life; display confidence and elegance in their ability to function effectively in situations involving mathematics; think, reason, and communicate mathematical ideas; demonstrate strength in problem-solving and computation; use technological tools appropriately and effectively; and transfer knowledge beyond the mathematics classroom to enable lifelong learning.
+Our students value mathematics and its usefulness in everyday life.
+They display confidence and elegance in their ability to function effectively in situations involving mathematics; think, reason, and communicate mathematical ideas; demonstrate strength in problem-solving and computation; use technological tools appropriately and effectively; and transfer knowledge beyond the mathematics classroom to enable lifelong learning.